kusala-w/Docker-API/README.md

-# USA-Presidents-API
+# Docker-API
-WebAPI to return information about the Presidents of the USA
+WebAPI created for Docker to return information about the Presidents of the USA

-This was developed in Visual Studio Code.

 After opening the project, if it prompts to add the required assets to build and debug, select "Yes".